stefankarlsson1230/Lexicon-02-CSharp-OOP-Assignment-1/README.md

 print a distinct message like “Turned left (Motorbike)” and “Started the engine (Car)”.
 Some functionality in these methods will be implemented in the next exercise.

-Then create a static method (e.g. TestDrive) that takes an IDriveable object as argument that will call the methods on the object in following sequence:

-**There is no need for this method to be static.
-I'm using top level statements, so any method I create will be a local function to main**
+Then create a static method (e.g. TestDrive) (**There is no need for this method to be static.
+I'm using top level statements, so any method I create will be a local function to main**) that takes an IDriveable object as argument that will call the methods on the object in following sequence:

     1. StartEngine()
     2. Gas()